Grouparoo Docs

 -s, --run-all-schedules Should we run all Schedules, even those that do not have a recurring time set?

--n, --no-export Skip exporting the profiles
+-n, --no-export Skip exporting the Records

 -w, --web Enable the web server during this run?